arvados/lightning-server-legacy/experimental/abram/Documentation/0-Overview.md

 initial libarary files.

-This documentation is an attempt to record the method by which we created Lightning and it's supporting library files.
+This documentation is an attempt to record the method by which we created Lightning and its supporting library files.
 Concepts will be introduced and explained as needed.

 Lightning is a work in progress and we are actively developing standards